tiggerbob/PWSH-Comp.-Club-Problems-24-25/Space Romans/README.md

 ### Notes
 The problem becomes relatively easy once we determine the values encoded by each numeral.
 Furthermore, we have 4 unknown values (the numerals) and 4 equations (the dates/centuries), and we are guaranteed a solvable system of equations.

+FURTHER HINT: Linear algebra (vectors and matrices) is your friend for this problem!

 **Author: Ryan**